islamic-network/api.aladhan.com/README.md

 ## Scaling and Sizing

-This app takes 33 MB per apache process / worker and is set to have a maximum of 50 Apache workers.
+This app takes 19 MB per apache process / worker and is set to have a maximum of 50 Apache workers.

-A single instance should be sized with a maximum of 2 GB RAM, after which you should scale it horizontally.
+A single instance should be sized with a maximum of 1100 MB RAM, after which you should scale it horizontally.

 ## Contributing Code